-In FY11, DHS met the following goals:
+In FY13, DHS met or exceeded many goals:

-The Department has three strategic sustainability goals: leadership in sustainable law enforcement; strategic transformation towards sustainable business processes; and human capital investment to raise awareness of sustainable practices and how employees can support the Department
+The Department has three strategic sustainability goals: leadership in sustainable law enforcement; strategic transformation towards sustainable business processes; and human capital investment to raise awareness of sustainable practices and how employees can support the Department.

 Based on scorecard benchmarks, DHS will update its Sustainability Plan and post it on this website.